Benjen Stark by Amok ©

 Benjen was the Stark in Winterfell during Robert's Rebellion.
 Although House Stark had been reduced to Benjen, Eddard, Eddard's infant son Robb, and Eddard's infant bastard son Jon Snow due to the events of the war, Benjen joined the Night's Watch within a few months of Eddard's return north.
 His reasons for doing so are unknown.
 Benjen took his vows in front of a heart tree located half a league from Castle Black, north of the Wall.
 Benjen's skills served him well as a ranger, and he quickly rose to the position of First Ranger.
 Mance Rayder came to consider Benjen the bane of the free folk.

-Benjen visited Winterfell on several occassions over the years.
+Benjen visited Winterfell on several occasions over the years.
 Once, Bran Stark recited all of the names of the castles build at the Wall for Benjen.
-Benjen and Eddard had dreamt about repopulating the Gift by raising new lords, so they could function as a shield against the wildlings.
+Benjen and Eddard had discussed repopulating the Gift by raising new lords, so they could function as a shield against the wildlings.
 Benjen was convinced that Lord Commander Jeor Mormont could be convinced to part with the land, on the condition that taxes would be paid to Castle Black instead of Winterfell.
 Benjen also wrote Eddard, keeping him updated on e.g., the military strength of the Night's Watch.
 Benjen shares his brother Eddard's dislike for Lannisters.

 A Game of Thrones